puxplaying/maus/README.md

 and the alternative package managers - Pamac, Snap and Flatpak in a automatic manner, with as little as necessary user intervention required.
-It makes use of the functionality of PacUI for the system maintance. https://github.com/excalibur1234/pacui
+It makes use of the functionality of PacUI for the system maintenance. https://github.com/excalibur1234/pacui

 This script will also install Meld to your system in case it's not installed, for the simple reason because it will run a ```sudo pacdiff``` command and use Meld for the diff.